 Georgia Tech Strengthens Athletic Department with SalesLoft

-College sports, especially in major conferences like the Southeastern Conference (SEC), are extremely popular.
+College sports, especially in major conferences like the Atlantic Coast Conference (ACC), are extremely popular.
 But that popularity doesn’t just happen.
 The fan base must be engaged to ensure ticket sales and donations stay up.

 That was the challenge for the Georgia Institute of Technology (Georgia Tech), the 25,000-student university based in Atlanta.